 AIS is an Automatic Identification System.
 The AIS allows automatic tracking of ships for identifying and locating vessels by exchanging data with other nearby ships, AIS base stations, and satellites.
 A vessel equipped with AIS is called a target.
-Information about up to 300 targets, received by AIS receiver, is displayed on the screen and on the "AIS" page:
+Information about all targets, received by AIS receiver, is displayed on the screen and on the "AIS" page.